-The great divide that feeds the immensely profitable data-to-money exchange in the U.S. is an arbitrage of personal information between hundreds of millions of unadapted users, and those early-adapters advancing with data control skills.
+The great divide that feeds the immensely profitable data-to-money exchange in the U.S. is arbitrage of personal information between hundreds of millions of unadapted users, and those early-adopters advancing with data control skills.
 This ranges from Big Tech and the winners of the stalking-economy, to a hacker on the couch in the Ukraine and every other arbiter of information from around the world.

 Data is the new oil, they say.
 See "Are the Russians in Your Router?" for more on that.

 Most of the $6 trillion in damages will come from exploits centering on collecting and engineering personal information to manipulate and influence action with a rate of predictability.

 horde data + feed data to a digital machine = profit

 Society in the U.S. is woefully unable to think critically about so much of what is going on around them in digital form.
 Our level of awareness, best-practices and behaviors, ability to discern with probing questions, and make objective decisions about fundamental aspects of a cyber-centric life, make us a target for actors everywhere.

 We, in the U.S., are the world's shortest path to the riches of power and wealth in the Digital Age.